 Infant Development service is only available to infants/toddlers age birth through two years of age.
-This service is a home-based, family focused service that provides information, support, and training to assist primary caregiver(s) in maximizing the child's development utilizing a parent-coaching model.
+This service is a home-based, family focused service that provides information, support and training to assist primary caregiver(s) in maximizing the child's development utilizing a parent-coaching model.
 Infant Development professionals work with primary caregivers to identify and adapt natural learning opportunities that occur during daily family and community routines.
 The primary caregivers, infant development professionals, and DDPM serve as a team and determine services necessary to meet the child and caregiver needs, along with the frequency and duration of services.

-- Home visit: Home visitors coach the primary caregiver(s) on how to address the identified needs for their child. - o Home Visits must be scheduled at least once a month but may be scheduled multiple times a week.
-The expectation is that home visits will last about an hour and take place in the child's natural environments.

-- Consults: Consults allow the opportunity for other members of the Team to coach both the primary caregiver(s) and home visitor in the area of their specialty. - The team will determine the expertise needed and what areas of consult are required to meet the child and family's needs and outcomes.
-The Individual Family Service Plan (IFSP) outcomes determine the frequency of consults needed to meet the outcomes. - Evaluation/Assessment: An evaluation is completed to determine eligibility for Developmental Disabilities Program Management (DDPM), as well as for Infant Development services, when a child applies for services. - o An assessment is completed annually, after a child is eligible for services, to determine progress made on the outcomes, as well as to offer information for updating the plan. - Evaluations and Assessments must be conducted by at least two qualified ID personnel of different disciplines (either contracted or employed) from the Core Evaluation/Assessment Team. - An Individual Family Service Plan (IFSP) is developed to identify services and learning opportunities to support the family in meeting the needs of their child, enhance their child's development, and increase the child's and family's participation in everyday routines and activities within the home and community.
-Plan Development/Update: The plan directs supports and services, in relation to the prioritized concerns and outcomes of the primary caregiver(s) and rest of the team. - o Initial meetings must take place within 45 days of referral - Plans must be developed annually - Periodic reviews must occur at least every 6 months, however, can be more frequent to address child and family needs/concerns
+- Home visit: Home visitors coach the primary caregiver(s) in how to address the identified needs for their child. - Home Visits must be scheduled at least once a month, but may be scheduled multiple times a week.
+The expectation is that home visits will last about an hour and take place in the child's natural environments. - Consults: Consults allow the opportunity for other members of the Team to coach both the primary caregiver(s) and home visitor in the area of their specialty. - The team will determine the expertise needed and what areas of consult are required to meet the child and family's needs and outcomes. - Evaluation/Assessment: An evaluation is completed to determine eligibility for Developmental Disabilities Program Management (DDPM), as well as for Infant Development services, when a child applies for services. - An assessment is completed annually, after a child is eligible for services, to determine progress made on the outcomes, as well as to offer information for updating the plan. - Evaluations and Assessments must be conducted by at least two qualified ID personnel of different disciplines (either contracted or employed) from the Core Evaluation/Assessment Team. - An Individual Family Service Plan (IFSP) is developed to identify services and learning opportunities to support the family in meeting the needs of their child, enhance their child's development, and increase the child's and family's participation in everyday routines and activities within the home and community. - Plan Development/Update: The plan directs supports and services, in relation to the prioritized concerns and outcomes of the primary caregiver(s) and rest of the team. - Initial meetings must take place within 45 days of referral - Plans must be developed annually - Periodic reviews must occur at least every 6 months, however, can be more frequent to address child and family needs/concerns supports service delivery cannot be an option for that task but may be utilized for other tasks that do not need hands on support.
+(See Virtual Support Policy for additional information)